dbrll/ra-utils/README.md

 - `avgpwr`
 Reads samples from an RTLSDR dongle at a given frequency and sample rate, then computes their averaged power over a period of time.
 Requires libfftw3.
 - `proc`
 Reads the frequency/power values from a spectum and a reference file.
-Those files can be generated from either avgfft or from rtl_power_fftw if storing the IQ file isn't required. `proc` can then perform the reference division, RFI removal, slope correction, conversion to radial velocity, and finally outputs the resulting values
+Those files can be generated from either avgfft or from [rtl_power_fftw](https://github.com/AD-Vega/rtl-power-fftw) if storing the IQ file isn't required.
+`proc` then performs the reference division, RFI removal, slope correction, conversion to radial velocity, and finally outputs the resulting values
 - `plot`
 Plots the values from "proc" to a PNG file.
-Requires golang and gonum/plot. `plot`is freestanding, it does not require GTK, QT, Cairo or any toolkit.
+Building requires golang and gonum/plot.
+`plot`is freestanding, it does not require GTK, QT, Cairo or any toolkit.
 - `radec`
 Translates ALT-AZ pointing coordinates to RA:DEC coordinates, which can be fed to `vlsr`.
 Requires libnova (static building possible).
 - `spectra.sh`